Nigerian Pidgin Language

 This chapter describes the linguistic resources included in the file

-of the lang
+pcm.zip of the

 This work was financed by the French Agence Nationale pour la Recherche (ANR-16-CE27-0007), in the context of the NaijaSynCor project.